-The medical term for “spitting up” is gastroesophageal reflux, or reflux.
-It happens when milk or solid food in the stomach comes back up into your baby’s esophagus (the esophagus is the tube that joins the mouth and the stomach).
+The medical term for “spitting up” is gastroesophageal reflux.
+It happens when milk or solid food in the stomach comes back up into your baby’s esophagus.
+The esophagus is the tube that connects the mouth and the stomach.

-Some babies also spit up less if they are given less milk at each feeding, but are fed more often.
+Try not to overfeed your baby.
+Some babies spit up less if you give them less milk at each feeding, but feed them more often.

 Spitting up is messy, but it is normal during your baby’s early months.
-It rarely involves choking, coughing or pain.
+It rarely involves choking, coughing, or pain.

-However, you should contact your doctor if you notice your baby has the following symptoms:
+However, you should contact your doctor if you notice certain signs.
+If your baby:

 - Is not gaining weight.

-- Spits up a large amount of milk (more than 1 or 2 tablespoons)
+- Spits up a large amount of milk (more than 1 or 2 tablespoons).

-- Spits up or vomits forcefully
+- Spits up or vomits forcefully.

-- Has fewer wet diapers than normal
+- Has fewer wet diapers than normal.

-- Seems very tired or lethargic
+- Seems very tired or sluggish.

-- Spits up green or brown liquid
+- Spits up green or brown liquid.

-If your baby’s reflux is causing excessive problems, your doctor may prescribe medicine to help treat it.
+If your baby’s reflux is causing health problems, your doctor may prescribe medicine.
 This medicine is the same one used for heartburn in adults.
-If your baby continues to not gain weight or develops other problems, your doctor might do some additional tests.
+The doctor may do other tests if your baby still doesn’t gain weight or develops other symptoms.

 Copyright © American Academy of Family Physicians